Menu

 $ until curl -fs localhost:8000/health > /dev/null; do sleep 2; done

-# Two tenants sharing one engine — the flooder cannot starve
+# Two tenants sharing one engine.
+The flooder cannot starve

 # the quiet user once rate-limit is configured: